 A: Mosquito repellents do not expire.
 However, their appearance, smell and feel change when they have been in use for more than a year.
 Their effectiveness reduces with time.
 If they’re still repelling mosquitoes no matter how long you’ve been using them, then you should continue using them until they finish.
 Make sure that they are stored under the right temperatures and they’ll be of use to you for as long as they’re available.

 Q: Should a pregnant woman use mosquito repellent?

 A: Yes, she should, as long as it has DEET and it’s used according to the instructions given.
-Pregnant women should use them for their safety and the welfare of the fetus in them.
-With the many sicknesses that mosquitoes transmit and the health risks they give, expectant mothers should make it a point to first of all consult a specialist to confirm if the repellent will have any effect on them, then go for the type that suits them.
+Pregnant women should use them for their safety and the welfare of the fetus.
+With the many sicknesses that mosquitoes transmit and the health risks they give, expectant mothers should make it a point to, first of all, consult a specialist to confirm if the repellent will have any effect on them, then go for the type that suits them.
 Avoiding the right repellents, especially if you’re a pregnant woman who likes spending time outdoors, is a very risky move.

 Q: In what forms do mosquito repellents come in?

 A: Mosquito repellents have been made in different ways to suit different people.
 They come in the form of incense sticks that are lit and produce a smoke that repels mosquitoes, aerosols, oils, sprays, lotions, liquids, and creams.
 Each variety is similar in effectiveness.
 When buying a repellent, go for the one that you can use with ease.
 For example, if you love sprays, you can use the repellent that is in the form of a spray.
 Make sure to wash your skin before and after using them and use them according to the instructions given.
 Each has a unique instruction.
 Never use repellent with sunscreen because the sunscreen will reduce their effectiveness.